lambdaclass/holiday_pinger/docs/design.md

 some reptitive tasks: handlers that just set a value, subs that just read a value from db looks like an interesting structure/pattern to guarantee decoupling, but at times feels like too much for a small project.

+## Random notes

+- Sometimes you need the UI in order to better understand the model.
+You need to be able to poke around with the app to see what feels right and what not, and maybe change the model accordingly.
+Having your db schema carved on stone from the start of the project sucks.

+- This is nothing new, but frontend takes way more time than backend.